 The value of this data is in the questions it raises and the subsequent actions we take to further refine our equality and diversity agenda.
 It is encouraging to see our actions are making a difference, but appreciate there is still more we need to do.

-Actions to further reduce the gender pay gap include:
+Actions for this year to address the gender pay gap include: